Ritesh214/Checkers/README.md

 • Good coding practices and standards</i><br></p>
 <p>The artefact has now reduced the time it takes to select a next move by using the <b>memoization technique</b> to store winning moves.
 When calculating a next move, we have substituted the <b>breadth first search algorithm </b>that was in use for an <b>iterative depth first search algorithm</b> that has reduces the <b>space and time complexity</b> of the algorithm thus making it <b>more efficient</b>.
 The process taught me how to practice good <b>coding standards</b> and well commented code.
 I also learnt the importance of selecting a <b>good algorithm</b> to implement for any given task since they perform differently under different circumstances.</p>
+<h2>Review comments</h2>
+<p>Hi Ritesh,<br>
+This is great progress and I only have one suggestion aside from my reminder of making sure you clearly state what skills you are demonstrating.
+Make it super easy for the potential employer to see your logic and algorithm skills with the chess game code and narrative.
+You are on track.</p>